 Albert Martin was the youngest of the twelve children of James Martin and his wife Sarah Elizabeth (née Giddings) of Little Downham, Cambridgeshire, England.

 He enlisted as a Private for the 1st/5th Batallion of the Northumberland Fusiliers and went to fight in the First World War but was sadly taken as a Prisoner of War by German forces.
-He died in a German coal mine.

-- 6th April 1899, Little Downham Fen, Cambridgeshire.
+- 6th April 1899 in Little Downham Fen, Cambridgeshire, England.

-- 30th August 1918 in a German coal mine as a prisoner of war, aged 19 years.
+- 30th August 1918 in a hospital in Homberg Am Rhine, Germany, aged 19 years.

-Cologne Southern Cemetery, Germany.
+- Field 21, Nr.64.5, Cologne Southern Cemetery, Germany.